-or failing him/her, the Chairman of the Meeting as my/our proxy to vote for me/us on my/our behalf at the Seventy-Ninth Annual General Meeting of the Company to be held on 30 June 2020 or at any adjournment thereof in the manner indicated below in respect of the following Resolutions:
+or failing him/her, the Chairman of the Meeting as my/our proxy to vote for me/us on my/our behalf at the 80th Annual General Meeting of the Company to be held on 22 June 2021 or at any adjournment thereof in the manner indicated below in respect of the following Resolutions:

-Ordinary Business Ordinary Resolution For Against The payment of Directors' Fee 1 The payment of Directors' Benefits to Non-Executive Directors 2 The re-election of Chan Seng Fatt as Director 3 The re-election of Lau Joo Yong as Director 4 The re-election of Ng Seik Wah as Director 5 The re-appointment of Baker Tilly Monteiro Heng PLT as Auditors of the Company and to authorise the Directors to fix their remuneration.
-6 Special Business Authority to Allot and Issue Shares in General Pursuant to Section 76 of the Companies Act, 2016 7 Proposed Renewal of Share Buy Back Authority 8
+Ordinary Business Ordinary Resolution For Against The payment of increased Directors' Fees 1 The payment of increased Directors' Benefits to Non-Executive Directors 2 The re-election of Khoo Chie Yuan as Director 3 The re-election of Dato' Lau Eng Guang as Director 4 The re-election of Lum Dick Son as Director 5 The re-election of Lau Joo Pern as Director 6 The appointment of Messrs KPMG PLT as Auditors in place of the outgoing Auditors, Baker Tilly Monteiro Heng PLT, and to authorize the Directors to fix their remuneration Special Business Authority to Allot and Issue Shares in General Pursuant to Section 76 of the Companies Act, 2016 8 Proposed Renewal of Share Buy Back Authority 9 Proposed Allocation of Awards to Dato' Lau Eng Guang, Executive Chairman 10 Proposed Allocation of Awards to Mr Lau Joo Kien Brian, person connected to the Directors 11 Special Resolution Proposed Amendments to the Constitution 1

-Please indicate with $(\sqrt{})$ or (X) how you wish your vote to be cast.
+Please indicate with ($\sqrt{}$) or (X) how you wish your vote to be cast.
 If you do not indicate how you wish your proxy to vote on any resolution, the proxy shall vote as he thinks fit, or at his discretion, abstain from voting.

+Date:

-Date: Signature of Shareholder/Common Sea
+Signature of Shareholder / Common Seal